aileot/nvim-laurel/doc/macros.md

   expects the next values as their values respectively.
   - To set `false` to key, set it in `?api-opts` instead.
   - Items for keys must be bare strings, for values can be any.
+- It can be set just before `rhs` as if to modify the attribute of `rhs`, though, in Vim script, the equivalent options are to be set just after Ex command to modify that of Ex command.
+This change makes it easier to insert those options later by `A`, `I`, `o`, or `O`.

 ### `ex-<name>`